 Copy article link

 One of the principal causes of network latency is distance, specifically the distance between client devices making requests and the servers responding to those requests.
-If a website is hosted in a data center in Columbus, Ohio, it will respond fairly quickly to requests from users in Cincinnati (about 100 miles away), likely within 10-15 milliseconds.
-Users in Los Angeles (about 2,200 miles away), on the other hand, will face longer delays, closer to 50 milliseconds.
+If a website is hosted in a data center in Columbus, Ohio, it will receive requests fairly quickly from users in Cincinnati (about 100 miles away), likely within 5-10 milliseconds.
+On the other hand, requests from users in Los Angeles (about 2,200 miles away) will take longer to arrive, closer to 40-50 milliseconds.

 Data traversing the Internet usually has to cross not just one, but multiple networks.
 The more networks that an HTTP response needs to pass through, the more opportunities there are for delays.
 For example, as data packets cross between networks, they go through Internet Exchange Points (IXPs).
 There, routers have to process and route the data packets, and at times routers may need to break them up into smaller packets, all of which adds a few milliseconds to RTT.

 Latency, bandwidth, and throughput are all interrelated, but they all measure different things.
 Bandwidth is the maximum amount of data that can pass through the network at any given time.
 Throughput is the average amount of data that actually passes through over a given period of time.
-Throughput is not necessarily equivalent to bandwidth, because it's affected by latency.
+Throughput is not necessarily equivalent to bandwidth, because it is affected by latency and other factors.
 Latency is a measurement of time, not of how much data is downloaded over time.

 Use of a CDN (content delivery network) is a major step towards reducing latency.
-A CDN caches static content to vastly reduce the RTT.
+A CDN caches static content and serves it to users.
 (The Cloudflare CDN makes it possible to cache dynamic content as well with Cloudflare Workers.)
 CDN servers are distributed in multiple locations so that content is stored closer to end users and does not need to travel as far to reach them.
 This means that loading a webpage will take less time, improving website speed and performance.

-Sometimes, network latency is caused by issues on the user's side, not the server side.
-Consumers always have the option of purchasing more bandwidth if latency is a consistent issue, although bandwidth is not a guarantee of website performance.
-Switching to Ethernet instead of WiFi will result in a more consistent internet connection and typically improves internet speed.
-Users should also make sure their internet equipment is up to date by applying firmware updates regularly and replacing equipment altogether as necessary.
+Sometimes, network "latency" (slow network performance) is caused by issues on the user's side, not the server side.
+Consumers always have the option of purchasing more bandwidth if slow network performance is a consistent issue, although bandwidth is not a guarantee of website performance.
+Switching to Ethernet instead of WiFi will result in a more consistent Internet connection and typically improves Internet speed.
+Users should also make sure their Internet equipment is up to date by applying firmware updates regularly and replacing equipment altogether as necessary.